sekoyo/lightgrid/NOTES.md

 ## Todo

-- Bug: Vert scroll is causing horizontal scroll, in iframe at least (see Global Search) Only solution is custom overlay scroll so never have this scroll madness imo, AG grid does it too Maybe standalone web component, even sep published package

 ### Docs

 - Do theming with an object so it's strongly typed and makes upgrading for users much easier